 The next poisonous caterpillar lives in Southern Europe.

-- The caterpillars of this species are social: they form colonies that travel together from tree to tree.
+- These venomous caterpillars of this species are social: they form colonies that travel together from tree to tree.

 - The body of the caterpillar is colored green with yellow stripes and is covered with thin, whitish spines.